neajul/New-Dependencies/Writing/Missing Dependencies.md

 Squats exist, and have been very influential.
 They are far from autonomous spaces but form parallel societies and networks with protocols and manuals.

 ### Notes

+alarm liste-> network diagram

+​	situating yourself in a context/network

 - need better title
 - this is where i can formulate the ideas of new dependencies really well—entering a network, not autonomous!